What is hyperhidrosis?

 - Surgery to cut out the sweat gland-bearing skin of the armpits.
 If a large area needs to be removed, it may be repaired using a skin graft

-- Often accompanied by undesirable skin warmth and dryness
+- Sympathectomy is often accompanied by undesirable skin warmth and dryness.

-- New-onset hyperhidrosis of other sites in 50–90% of patients, severe in 2%.
-It is reported to be less frequent after T4 ganglion sympathectomy compared with T2
+- New-onset hyperhidrosis of other sites occurs in 50–90% of patients and is severe in 2%.
+It is reported to be less frequent after T4 ganglion sympathectomy compared with T2 ganglion sympathectomy.

 What is the outlook for hyperhidrosis?